douggal/advent-of-code-2021/README.md

 Made the grid global to program.
 Seemed easy way to reduce visual clutter and get the stars, but should have passed it along as parameter.

+#### Day 12
+Decided a recursive procedure would be less coding, and I'll bank on having enough heap space to handle it.